Beth likes living life in the slow lane. She takes time to enjoy the little things in life.

 1. Color Changing Fir Cones

 This is a gift for the person who has everything.
 Fun and quirky, it has the wow factor.
 These magical color changing cones are a hit with all age groups.
 Burning them is like creating your own personal fireworks display in your fireplace.
 The pinecones are a natural forest product that has been coated in a thin layer of copper sulfate.
-You may remember from your high school chemistry lessons that copper sulfate reacts with heat to give a blue-green flame.
+You may remember from high school chemistry lessons that copper sulfate reacts with heat to give a blue-green flame.
 So as the coating burns, the stove fire changes in color from orange to blue and green.
 It is a magical technicolor display, just like the fabled Northern Lights.
 The nice thing about this present is that it’s environmentally friendly, and socially helpful.
 The pinecones used are the ones that have fallen onto the forest floor, and become slightly damaged.
 They are less-than-perfect and so cannot be sold as Christmas decorations.
 Coating them with the color changing solution is labor intensive and so these workshop factories provide a valuable source of employment in rural areas.

 2. Wood-Burning Tips for Bookworms